icpc/ccs-specs/Contest_API.md

-The events are served as JSON objects, with every event corresponding to a change in a single object (submission, judgement, language, team, etc.) or full endpoint.
+The events are served as JSON objects, with every event corresponding to a change in a single object (submission, judgement, language, team, etc.) or entire collection.
 The general format for events is:

 ```json
 {"type": "<type>", "id": "<id>", "data": <JSON data for element> }